Online Sunshine Logo

 (c) A charitable organization or sponsor that is required to file an initial registration statement or annual renewal statement may not, before approval of its statement by the department in accordance with subsection (7), solicit contributions or have contributions solicited on its behalf by any other person, charitable organization, sponsor, commercial co-venturer, or professional solicitor or participate in a charitable sales promotion or sponsor sales promotion.

-(d) The registration of a charitable organization or sponsor may not continue in effect and shall expire without further action of the department:
+(d) The registration of a charitable organization or sponsor may not continue in effect and shall expire without further action of the department under either of the following circumstances:

 1. After the date the charitable organization or sponsor should have filed, but failed to file, its renewal statement in accordance with this section.